rumblefrog/rumblefrog/README.md

 Hello 👋

-I'm currently a full-time software engineer specializing in Rust/Go/Typescript & ML, with experience with things in between!
+I'm currently a full-time software engineer specializing in distributed systems & ML with Rust/Go/Typescript, with experience with things in between!
 I work on open-source projects whenever I have free time.

 ### 🎁 Offering your support